Illinois / Boone County

 Healthcare

-Belvidere residents have convenient access to major hospitals like OSF Saint Anthony Medical Center and SwedishAmerican Hospital in nearby Rockford.
-With 91% of residents covered by health insurance and 1.7 physicians per 1,000 people, healthcare services are accessible and comprehensive.
-The city's healthcare index reflects a solid foundation for medical care.
+Belvidere residents have access to quality healthcare, with major hospitals like OSF Saint Anthony Medical Center and SwedishAmerican Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 1.7 per 1,000 people and 91.2% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals